spack/spack.io/_posts/2020-12-02-spack-user-survey-2020.md

 40% planned to use NVIDIA's HPC compilers.
-Given that over 90% of users said they expected to build on NVIDIA GPUs, we're tempted to explain the discrepancy by saying that a large percentage of users expect to use NVIDIA GPUs GPUs not through CUDA directly, but through GPU-optimized libraries or through compiler capabilities like OpenMP offload.
+Given that over 90% of users said they expected to build on NVIDIA GPUs, we're tempted to explain the discrepancy by saying that a large percentage of users expect to use NVIDIA GPUs not through CUDA directly, but through GPU-optimized libraries or through compiler capabilities like OpenMP offload.
 The same can probably be said for AMD and Intel GPUs -- the percentage of users who plan to run with compilers specifically intended for these GPUs was